 Wiener Schnitzel (Veal, Pork or Chicken)

 In many restaurants, Schnitzel is served with french fries and salad and a wedge of lemon.
 I prefer serving it with either potato salad or sweet and sour cabbage.
 It pairs nicely with pilsner or lager beers such the Czech Pilsner Urquell, Budweiser Budvar, or the Slovak Golden Pheasant.
-Of course in Vienna, wine is more popular and I’d suggest one the their exquisite local Rieslings from the Wachau valley.
+Of course, in Vienna, wine is more popular, and I’d suggest one their exquisite local Rieslings from the Wachau valley.

 - ½ cup flour

 - ½ tsp caraway seeds

 - ½ tsp garlic salt

 Cut tenderloin into 1-inch thick pieces (skip this step for chicken version)

 Pound with meat mallet between plastic wrap or parchment until evenly ¼ inch thin

 Put flour, eggs, crumbs each into a separate wide bowl or plate

 With the help of a fork, dredge the meat, one piece at a time into the flour, then coat with egg, then roll in the bread crumbs